FJYang96/fjyang96.github.io/index.md

 Chen](http://www.k.u-tokyo.ac.jp/pros-e/person/yu_chen/yu_chen.htm) on economic
 simulation.

 A note on my name.
-My first name is Fengjun (pronounced as *FUN-JUNE*).
-You can also call me FJ.
+My name is 杨逢君.
+My first name, Fengjun, is pronounced as *FUN-JUNE*.

 You can find what I am up to [here](/projects).
 I blog occasionally [here](/blog).
 If you are interested in collaboration, or if you want to make